Coronavirus News: Sign of hope in Jersey City where parks will reopen

 "We are not out of the woods yet.
 I think we're several weeks away, and the big mantra, and our state has done a good job.
 The mandate to stay home and stay away from each other is still in very much effect until we can break the back of this curve," he said.

-Governor Murphy will lay out his road map for reopening on Monday.
+Governor Murphy will lay out his road map for reopening New Jersey on Monday.

 MORE CORONAVIRUS COVID-19 COVERAGE